Black hole microstates from the worldsheet: A class of null-gauged WZW models

 \subsection{The models we study}

 We work in Type II superstring theory, however we suppress worldsheet fermions in this section for ease of presentation.
 Worldsheet fermions will be discussed in detail in Section \ref{sec:CFTanalysis} below.
-We consider the cosets
+We consider the cosets\footnote{More precisely, the upstairs model involves the universal cover of $SL(2,R)$, and globally we gauge $\mathbb{R} \times U(1)$, as we discuss in more detail in Section~\ref{sec:consistency-CFT}; see also~\cite{Martinec:2018nco}.}

 To define the action of $\Hh = U(1)_L \times U(1)_R$ we must specify the embedding into each of the four subgroups of the upstairs group $\Gg$ that participate in the gauging.
 Parametrising $SL(2,\R)$ as $SU(1,1)$, we introduce coordinates for the upstairs subgroup elements as